 This note considers how much the UK contributes to the EU budget and how much it receives back.
 Potential payments to the EU on or after Brexit - such as the exit bill - are also discussed.Jump to full report >>

 As a member of the European Union the UK makes payments, or contributions, to the EU budget.
 The UK also receives funding, or receipts, from the EU.
 The EU provides funding for various agricultural, social, economic development and competitiveness programmes.

-The UK receives a rebate from the EU which is deducted from its contribution.
+The UK receives a rebate from the EU which reduces its contribution.
 The rebate aims to correct the issue of the UK making relatively large net contributions to the EU.

 The UK will remain a member of the EU until its departure has been negotiated and will continue to contribute to the EU budget until it formally leaves.

 The EU expects a payment from the UK to cover its share of the EU’s outstanding spending commitments and liabilities when it leaves.
 This has been described in the media as an ‘exit bill’ or ‘divorce bill’; the EU see it as settling the accounts.
 The payment is being negotiated as the ‘single financial settlement’ in the first phase of Brexit negotiations.
 The Library briefing Brexit: the exit bill discusses how negotiations have been progressing.

 Estimates of the net payment range from less than €10 billion to €75 billion.
 The estimates vary based on the items included and how these are shared.
 The UK Government says it will meet its obligations, but reject speculation of a large settlement.

 In February 2017 the Government’s Brexit White Paper said that the UK may pay to participate in some EU programmes after Brexit.
 For instance, the UK might pay to remain in Horizon 2020, the EU’s research and innovation programme.
 Exit negotiations will determine the extent of the UK’s future participation in EU programmes and any cost.